K-Type-de/SubBitPacking/README.md

 ### This Library: Sub-Bit Packing

-As you may have already figured out, when using 2 bits to represent 3 states there is one extra state too many:
+As you may have already figured out, when using 2 bits to represent 3 states, there is one extra state:

 `00` First